Privacy Policy

 - To manage the relationship with our customers and suppliers;

-- In order to comply with legal obligations or decisions from authorities;
+- To comply with legal obligations or decisions from authorities;

-- To compile statistics in order to improve our testing tool; and
+- To prepare statistics to improve our testing tool; and

-We do not want to process sensitive data (i.e. covered by Article 9 of the GDPR) about you and therefore ask you not to send us information about racial or ethnic origin, political, religious or philosophical beliefs or trade union membership as well as the processing of genetic data, biometric data, health data or information about sexual matters or sexual orientation.
+We do not wish to process sensitive information about you (i.e., covered by Article 9 of the General Data Protection Regulation) and therefore ask you not to send us information about race or ethnic origin, political, religious or philosophical beliefs, or trade union membership, as well as the processing of genetic data, biometric data, health information or information about sexual matters or sexual orientation.

 3. LEGAL BASIS FOR OUR PROCESSING OF YOUR PERSONAL DATA

-Our processing of your personal data requires that we have a legal basis (also called legal basis) for the processing.
+Our processing of your personal data requires that we have a legal basis (also called authority) for the processing.
 The legal basis varies depending on the specific processing.
 Depending on the processing in question, the legal basis will be one or more of the following:

-- That the processing is necessary for the performance of a contract to which you are party (e.g. the agreement for your purchase of license access to the Mind Balance System® behavioral analysis from us or when you purchase an analysis directly through us) or for the implementation of measures taken at your request prior to the conclusion of a contract, cf. Article 6(1)(b) of the Personal Data Regulation;
+- That the processing is necessary for the performance of a contract to which you are a party (e.g. the agreement on your purchase of license access to the Mind Balance System® behavioral analysis from us or when you purchase an analysis directly through us), or in order to take steps at your request prior to entering into a contract, cf. Article 6(1)(b) of the General Data Protection Regulation;

-- That the processing is necessary for us or a third party to pursue a legitimate interest which, after a balancing of interests, overrides your interests and fundamental rights and freedoms that require the protection of personal data, cf. Article 6(1)(f) of the GDPR;
+- That the processing is necessary for us or a third party to pursue a legitimate interest that, after a balancing of interests, overrides your interests and fundamental rights and freedoms that require the protection of personal data, cf. Article 6(1)(f) of the General Data Protection Regulation;

-- We have assessed that we have a legitimate interest in processing the data for the purpose of compiling statistics which, after a balancing of interests, overrides your interests and fundamental rights and freedoms that require the protection of personal data, cf. Article 6(1)(f) of the Personal Data Regulation.
+- In addition, we have assessed that we have a legitimate interest in processing the information to prepare statistics that, after a balancing of interests, overrides your interests and fundamental rights and freedoms that require the protection of personal data, cf. Article 6(1)(f) of the General Data Protection Regulation.

-- That the processing is necessary for the establishment, exercise or defense of legal claims, cf. Article 9(2)(f) of the General Data Protection Regulation and Section 7(1) of the Danish Data Protection Act; and/or
+- That the processing is necessary for legal claims to be established, asserted or defended, cf. Article 9(2)(f) of the General Data Protection Regulation and Section 7(1) of the Data Protection Act; and/or

-- That we have specifically collected your consent to the processing, cf. Article 6(1)(a) of the GDPR, Article 9(2)(a) of the GDPR and/or Section 11(2)(2) of the Danish Data Protection Act.
+- That we may have specifically collected your consent to the processing, cf. Article 6(1)(a) of the General Data Protection Regulation, Article 9(2)(a) of the General Data Protection Regulation, and/or Section 11(2)(2) of the Data Protection Act.

 4. RECIPIENTS OR CATEGORIES OF RECIPIENTS

 In certain cases, we disclose or transfer your personal data to others.
-Personal data about you may thus be disclosed or entrusted to the following (categories of) recipients:
+Personal data about you may therefore be disclosed or transferred to the following (categories of) recipients:

-- For customers: Other customers in connection with your participation in certification, training, network meetings, etc. in connection with the preparation and disclosure of participant lists.
+- For customers: Other customers in connection with your participation in certification, training, networking meetings, etc., regarding the preparation and distribution of participant lists.

 - Our data processors: AB MobilApps.

-5. TRANSFERS TO RECIPIENTS IN THIRD COUNTRIES, INCLUDING INTERNATIONAL ORGANIZATIONS
+5. TRANSFER TO RECIPIENTS IN THIRD COUNTRIES, INCLUDING INTERNATIONAL ORGANIZATIONS

 We do not transfer your personal data to recipients outside the EU and EEA.
-If such transfer takes place, it will only take place in compliance with the necessary security guarantees as required by the Personal Data Regulation.
+Should such a transfer occur, it will only take place with the necessary safeguards as required by the General Data Protection Regulation.

 6. STORAGE OF YOUR PERSONAL DATA

-We will retain your personal data for as long as necessary in relation to the purposes for which the data is processed.
+We store your personal data for as long as necessary for the purposes for which the data is processed.

-We can provide the following general criteria that we have established for how long the data is stored:
+We can provide the following general criteria that we have established for how long the information is stored:

-- Regarding Customer and Supplier Relationship Management: We process your personal data as long as we have a business relationship with you.
-When this relationship ends, we will delete your personal data within 6 months, unless legislation requires us to retain your personal data for a longer period.
+- Regarding the administration of customer and supplier relationships: We process your personal data for as long as we have a business relationship with you.
+When this relationship ends, we delete your personal data within 6 months, unless legislation requires us to store your personal data for a longer period.

-- Data stored in accordance with the rules of the Bookkeeping Act is deleted after 5 years from the end of the financial year to which the personal data relates.
+- Information stored in accordance with the Danish Bookkeeping Act will be deleted after 5 years from the end of the financial year to which the personal data relates.

-- It is emphasized that all of the above deletion deadlines are only starting points.
+- It is emphasized that all the above-mentioned deletion deadlines are only indicative.
 As we process your personal data for different purposes, the actual period for which the personal data is stored will vary.
-Thus, other deadlines than those indicated above may apply to certain personal data, and circumstances may exist or arise that justify other deadlines.
+Thus, other deadlines may apply to certain personal data than those indicated above, and there may be circumstances that justify other deadlines.

-We continuously reassess our deletion deadlines, including in relation to current legislation, guidelines and practice, and changes to the above deadlines may therefore occur.
+We continuously re-evaluate our deletion deadlines, including in relation to applicable legislation, guidelines, and practices, and changes to the above-mentioned deadlines may therefore occur.

-It should also be noted that the erasure of personal data does not necessarily consist of complete deletion of the data, but may alternatively consist of an anonymization of the data.
+It should also be noted that deletion of personal data does not necessarily have to consist of complete deletion of the data, but may alternatively consist of anonymization.

 7. THE RIGHT TO WITHDRAW CONSENT

-To the extent that we have obtained consent from you for a given processing of your personal data, you have the right to withdraw your consent at any time.
-You can do this by contacting us at the contact details stated above in section 1.
+To the extent that we have obtained your consent for a given processing of your personal data, you have the right to withdraw your consent at any time.
+You can do this by contacting us using the contact information provided above in section 1.

-If you choose to withdraw your consent, it will not affect the lawfulness of our processing of your personal data on the basis of your previously given consent and up to the time of withdrawal.
+If you choose to withdraw your consent, it will not affect the legality of our processing of your personal data based on your previously given consent up to the time of withdrawal.
 Therefore, if you withdraw your consent, it will only take effect from that time.

 8. YOUR RIGHTS

-You have a number of rights under the General Data Protection Regulation in relation to our processing of information about you.
+According to the General Data Protection Regulation, you have a number of rights regarding our processing of information about you.

 If you want to exercise your rights, please contact us.
-Contact details can be found above in section 1.
+Contact information is provided above in section 1.

 Right to see information (right of access)

-You have the right to access the data we process about you as well as a number of additional information.
+You have the right to access the information we process about you, as well as a range of additional information.

 Right to rectification (correction)